When Should A Child Seek Therapy?

-A phone call or email to our practice gets you started!
+Completing our New Client Inquiry form is the most efficient way to get started.
+One of our Client Care Coordinators will contact you within 48 hours.
 Our staff will ask you some basic questions to determine which of our qualified therapists is a good fit for your child.
 You will have a chance to ask questions.

 How Will My Child Respond to Therapy?

 Some children participate in therapy without any difficulty and some may be nervous or resistant initially.
 Our experience has shown that once a child meets the therapist, they often relax and enjoy the experience.
 Therapy can be fun!

 Our training prepares us to help each child feel comfortable and at ease.
 Our approach is family-focused, and we include the parents and sometimes other family members in the counseling experience, as appropriate.

 How Do I Talk To My Child About Therapy?

 You may be wondering how to talk to your child about coming to therapy.
 It is helpful to explain why you want your child to participate.

 You can explain this in clear and simple terms, such as,